-As mentioned, I think Sudeikis will continue to have a great career.
+As mentioned, Sudeikis will continue to have a great career.
 However, I am uncertain about the shift from raunchy comedies so early in his career.
 His follow-up to Sleeping With Other People was the real-life drama Race, which has received lukewarm reviews.
-The problem with Sleeping With Other People (at least in regards to him) is that he tried to play a legitimate adult while still wanting to portray the amateurish characteristics that have made him so great in movies like We’re the Millers, Hall Pass, and Horrible Bosses.
-Long story short was that, at least for me, he was hard to take seriously.
+The problem with Sleeping With Other People (at least regarding him) is that he tried to play a legitimate adult while still wanting to portray the amateurish characteristics that have made him great in movies like We’re the Millers, Hall Pass, and Horrible Bosses.
+Long story short, he was hard to take seriously, at least for me.
 Plus, while this feels a little harsh to say, I don’t see him in the same attractiveness filter as Alison Brie (The Lego Movie, The Five-Year Engagement), Amanda Peet (Identity, Changing Lanes), Katherine Waterson (Steve Jobs, Inherent Vice), or a host of the other beautiful actresses in this movie.
-Now I know looks aren’t everything, but in a film that revolves around hooking up, looks DO mean something.
+I know looks aren’t everything, but in a film that revolves around hooking up, looks DO mean something.
 Couple that with the fact that Sudeikis’s Jake and Brie’s Lainey are supposed to be the same age but are seven years apart in real life, and you’ve got a variety of issues that prevent this from being a movie that I can even like, let alone endorse.

 Director Leslye Headland (About Last Night, Bachelorette) had jokingly compared her movie to When Harry Met Sally.
 Let’s not go crazy, Leslye.
-I found no similarities other than this movie wanted to be 2016’s version of this 1989 classic.
-Sure the two romantic leads will eventually get together after determining a variety of factors and reasons that they come up with to keep them apart aren’t, in fact, enough to keep them so.
+I found no similarities other than that this movie wanted to be the 2016 version of this 1989 classic.
+Sure, the two romantic leads will eventually get together after determining a variety of factors, and the reasons that they come up with to keep them apart aren’t, in fact, enough to keep them so.
 It’s very formulaic, which isn’t always bad if you can, at least, find it engaging, funny, or memorable.

 At the sex-addicts-anonymous meeting, Jake and Lainey agree that they care for each other but have many individual issues and baggage that make them a horrible couple.
-So instead, they decide to be best friends and listen to each other’s relationship problems.
+So, instead, they decide to be best friends and listen to each other’s relationship problems.
 They’ll realize that they are attracted to each other through ups and downs and now have this incredible foundation from which they can build something.
-But, again, it is very formulaic, and, again, it is just not funny.
-There are a couple of moments that MIGHT allow you to chuckle softly, but they are few and far between.
+But, again, it is very formulaic, and it is just not funny.
+There are a few moments that MIGHT allow you to chuckle softly, but they are few and far between.
 In terms of better comedies of 2015, you’ve got Vacation, Trainwreck, and The Intern, each funnier and each with a plot that pummels the outlandish Sleeping With Other People.

-I’m all for raunchy comedies, and I could enjoy a movie like this if it weren’t so lazy, wasn’t so formulaic, and wasn’t so disbelievable that it allowed me to laugh on occasion.
-But, unfortunately, this was not that movie, and I hope Sudeikis reevaluates a couple of things and returns to comedies that don’t try to be something more than they should be.
+I’m all for raunchy comedies, and I could enjoy a movie like this if it weren’t so lazy, formulaic, and disbelievable that it allowed me to laugh on occasion.
+Unfortunately, this was not that movie, and I hope Sudeikis reevaluates a couple of things and returns to comedies that don’t try to be something more than they should be.

 Plot 6/10